Linear Communication Model

 In 1960, David Berlo developed another linear communication model with four key elements Source, Message, Channel, and Receiver.
 Therefore, it is known as the SMCR communication model.
 Berlo describes five more elements under every critical component.
 For example, Source includes Communication Skills, Attitude, Knowledge, Social Systems, and Culture.
 Additionally, the message comprises Content, Elements, Treatment, Structure, and Code.
 Moreover, the channel contains hearing, seeing, touching, smelling, and tasting.
 The receiver includes the same elements as the message sender.

-Linear Communication Model Example Situation-2
+Linear Communication Examples

 A no-reply email is also an example of a linear communication process.
 The receiver receives the messages in email but cannot reply to them.
 A no-reply is sent from the company domain email that doesn’t receive feedback.